 - When signing a contract with a new client or contractor.

 - When signing a lease for property or equipment.

-This three-step guide can help you get the information you need to get your certificate to the requester promptly.
+This three-step guide can help you get your certificate of insurance to whoever is requesting it promptly.

 Step #1: Know the Minimum Requirements

 Before requesting a certificate of insurance from your insurance provider, it’s important to understand the motivation behind the request.
 Certain third-parties may require that you have a certain amount of coverage before they can offer you a job.
 For example, a business may need you to have a liability policy limit of $1,000,000 before signing a contract with you to remodel a large commercial building.
 Get the minimum requirements in writing so that you know what you need for the job.

 Step #2: Know What Your Liability Insurance Covers

 If you’re concerned about whether or not you meet the minimum insurance requirements set by the third-party in question, review your policies or contact your insurance agent.
 You’ll want to make sure you have all of the coverage you need, and that your policy limits meet the requirements.
 If you don’t have the required coverage, you’ll have to decide if it’s worth expanding your insurance for the job.
 If you do decide to purchase more coverage, the first step is to contact your insurance agent to discuss your options.